Suitable technologies to use for training/demo website build?

 Hi all,

-I created a post on the General Web Dev board but thought this may be a more appropriate place to pose the question (mods, please feel free to remove the post on Latest technologies to use for training/demo website build?).
+I created a post on the General Web Dev board but thought this may be a more appropriate place to pose the question (mods, please feel free to remove the post on https://www.sitepoint.com/community/t/latest-technologies-to-use-for-training-demo-website-build/357022).

 I’ve come up with a design for a fictional cinema to use as a training exercise and although I’ll be building out a barebones version of the site using HTML, CSS & JS to get the styling and UX nailed, I’m not sure where to start in terms of other technology to drive the website.